Relayium vs scp: simpler file transfer over SSH

 relayium serve turns a machine you own into a daemon-direct target reachable over pinned TLS 1.3 — no SSH, no port 22, trust established on the first connection (approved interactively, or pre-authorized with relayium authorize for unattended use) and pinned from then on.
 Push straight to it with a relayium:// address.

-For sending to someone across the internet who you don't have SSH access to at all, relayium send / receive pairs two computers with a short code instead — direct peer-to-peer, with a short verification code (SAS) both sides check before any bytes move. scp has no answer for that case; you'd need SSH access first.
+For sending to someone across the internet who you don't have SSH access to at all, relayium send / receive pairs two computers with a short code instead — direct peer-to-peer, with an optional short verification code (SAS) both sides can compare first — --verify stops for it. scp has no answer for that case; you'd need SSH access first.

 relayium push ./build relayium://your-server